jpercent/catena/README.md

 pin count and update the statistics.

 Each vector resides in its own directory on the local filesystem.
-Each vector directory consists of an vector descriptor and 0 or more segments files.
+Each vector directory consists of a vector descriptor and 0 or more segments files.

 The vector descriptor file represents the ondisk meta data for the vector.
 It consists of the vector type, length and unique identifier.
-When an vector is created a descriptor is also created.
+When a vector is created a descriptor is also created.
 The descriptor is passed the master key.
 The master key is a CompositeKey whose first component is the base directory and the vector name concatenated together.

-The first segment of an vector is associated with a CompositeKey whose first component is the master key and whose second component is 0.
+The first segment of a vector is associated with a CompositeKey whose first component is the master key and whose second component is 0.
 As elements are added to the end of the vector at some point the vector append split boundary is crossed a new segment will be created.